kaw393939/eaikw/docs/COURSE-CURRICULUM-15-WEEKS.md

 - "Critique this site as a professional brand consultant"
 - "Evaluate this layout using design principles: balance, hierarchy, contrast"
 - "Suggest improvements for accessibility and WCAG compliance"

+7. **Self-Evident Communication**

+**The Designer's Responsibility:**

+Design must achieve the user's goal when **no one is there to help or provide additional information**.
+The user depends entirely on you, the designer, to guide them through the process.

+**Why This Matters:**

+- Your site must work at 2am when you're asleep
+- Users don't read instructions—they expect things to just work
+- Confusion = abandonment = lost opportunities
+- Clear, self-evident design = conversions

+**The Three Communication Layers:**

+1. **Visual Affordances** (What can I do here?)
+   - Buttons look clickable (shadows, hover states, visual weight)
+   - Links are underlined or distinctly colored
+   - Interactive elements respond to hover/focus
+   - Disabled elements appear grayed out
+   - Forms show required fields before submission

+2. **Information Architecture** (Where am I and where can I go?)
+   - Clear navigation hierarchy
+   - Breadcrumbs show location
+   - Progress indicators for multi-step processes
+   - Consistent layout patterns
+   - Obvious escape routes (back, cancel, close)

+3. **Feedback & Guidance** (Did my action work?
+What happens next?)
+   - Loading states for async actions
+   - Success messages after submission
+   - Error messages that SOLVE problems ("Use format: name@example.com")
+   - Empty states with clear next actions
+   - Confirmation before destructive actions

+**Common Self-Evidence Failures:**

+❌ **Mystery Meat Navigation:** Icons without labels
+✅ **Clear Signposts:** Icons + text labels

+❌ **Hidden Interactions:** Hover-only menus with no visual clue
+✅ **Visible Affordances:** Show what's possible upfront

+❌ **Generic Errors:** "Error occurred"
+✅ **Actionable Guidance:** "Email already registered.
+[Log in] or use different email."

+❌ **Assumptive Design:** Using jargon users don't know
+✅ **Plain Language:** Write for humans, explain when needed

+❌ **Silent Actions:** Button clicked, no visible response
+✅ **Immediate Feedback:** Loading state, then success confirmation

+**The Golden Rule:**

+> "If you have to explain how to use it, the design has failed."

+Your interface is the only teacher.
+Users are on their own.
+Design accordingly.

 7. **Design Systems: Philosophy & Selection**